 - We need to use the information to comply with our legal obligations.

-- We need to use the information legitimately to contact you, regarding meetings, events, collection of membership fees, etc, i.e. for the day to day running of the district (including ESUs).
+- We need to use the information legitimately to contact you, regarding meetings, events, collection of membership fees, etc, for the day to day running of the District (including ESUs).

 Sharing and transferring personal Information

-We may also share personal detail with The Scout Association and its insurance subsidiary “Unity”, along with any other insurance company or insurance agent the district has contracted to provide services.
+We may also share personal details with TSA and its insurance subsidiary "Unity", along with any other insurance company or insurance agent the District has contracted to provide services.

 We would also share details in response to a valid, legally compliant request by a relevant public authority or law enforcement agency.
 We would also share details during an emergency when we believe physical safety is at risk if not sharing the details would cause harm or distress.
 In all cases we will only share personal information to the extent needed for those purposes.

-If you move from the district, to another scout district or explorer scout unit we will transfer your personal information or information relating to your child to them.
+If you move from this District, to another scout district or explorer scout unit we will transfer your personal information or information relating to your child to them.

-Sometimes we may nominate a member for national award, (such as a Scouting or Duke of Edinburgh’s Award) such nominations would require that we provide contact details to that organisation.
+Sometimes we may nominate a member for national award, (such as a Scouting or Duke of Edinburgh's Award) this would require that we provide member contact details to that organisation.

 We will never sell your personal information to any third party for any reason without your explicit consent.